rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

    The Jenkins file used to build FreeBSD</a> by Craig Rodrigues (rodrigc@FreeBSD.org)

-TODO: Step Reference is at https://.../job/box/pipeline-syntax/html
+Lessons from these are provided below.

 <a name="VaryGroovy"></a>

 ## Vary Groovy scripting #

-   Here are the variations, starting from trivial ones to more substantive:
+   The variations, starting from trivial ones to more substantive:

    * <a href="#Imports">Imports</a>
    * <a href="#TryCatch">Try Catch to email</a>